University of Santo Tomas Faculty of Arts and Letters: Special interest groups:

-AB Debate Parliament (ABDP) - the official debate organization of the Faculty of Arts and Letters.
-The AB team won the Dialectics Debate Competition, the competition sponsored by the Thomasian Debaters Council, in 2008.
+The AB Debate Parliament (ABDP) is the official debate organization of the Faculty.
+The AB team won the Dialectics Debate Competition, sponsored by the Thomasian Debaters Council, in 2008.
+The AB International Youth Council (AB IYC) is also one of the student organizations of the Faculty.
+The AB Knighted Owls (AVA) is the official drum line organization of the Faculty and has been seeking OSA recognition since its institutionalization as a committee of the AB Student Council in 2011.